By Alyse Bacine

 Future Trends in Breathwork Facilitator Training

-The breathwork field continues to develop in important directions:
+The breathwork field continues to develop in essential directions:

 • Deeper integration with trauma research and polyvagal theory